Imaginaries, products and the adele ring: Imaginaries in infinite products

 \section{Imaginaries in infinite products}

 \begin{thm} Assume ${T}$ admits EI, and each sort of $T$ has a $0$-definable element.
-Then $T_{at}$ admits weak EI. \end{thm} Following some preliminaries, we will prove the theorem for the very special case of the theory $T=SET_n$ of an $n+1$-element set, with a single distinguished point (\lemref{setn}.)
+Then $T_{at}$ admits weak EI. \end{thm} Following some preliminaries, we will prove the theorem for the very special case of the theory $T=SET_n$ of an $n$-element set, with a single distinguished point (\lemref{setn}.)
 Here we will use liaison groups in a somewhat new setting, and make use of results of descriptive set theory.
-From this the case of the theory of a finite set with arbitrary structure follows immediately (\corref{2.2}).
-We will then prove \thmref{1} in general, by an argument reducing to the case of products of finite structures.
+We will then prove \thmref{1} in general, by an argument reducing to enrichments of $(SET_n)_{at}$.

 We begin with the case of finite index set $I$.